asieira/SnakeCharmR/README.md

 ### LINUX AND UNIX-LIKE SYSTEMS

-In order to compile SnakeCharmR, you’ll need to have Python &gt;= 2.7 installed.
+In order to compile SnakeCharmR, you’ll need to have Python \>= 2.7 installed.
 Make sure you also have the development libraries and include files, the operating system package names will vary with your specific Linux distribution.